 A Stand Up slide is one of the most basic freeride tricks.
 Freeride is referred to when talking about the style of longboarding which incorporates using the hill like a surfer uses a wave.
 The same way a surfer slashes back and forth on a wave, trying to push the limits of his/her style, a Freeride longboarder slides back and forth trying to push the limits of his/her style.

 Some slides do however require slide Gloves.
 Slide gloves come equipped with high density polyurethane slide pucks on the palms of the glove.
 If you have slide gloves on, you can perform slides such as the Coleman Slide.
-The Coleman Slide is named after Cliff Coleman, one of the first Longboarders to become a superstar.
+The Coleman Slide is named after Cliff Coleman, one of the first Longboarders to become a superstar (by andrew).
 The Coleman Slide is performed by putting your lead hand on the ground, while dropping your rear knee onto the board , all the while keeping your lead hand up in the air .
 When you turn your shoulders the board breaks traction and initiates a Coleman Slide.